Digital Asset Management Taxonomy: 7 Best Practices for your DAM

 Best practices for digital asset taxonomy

 The difference between the roommates taxonomy example and an enterprise taxonomy is one of scale.
 The bigger the organization, the more time and effort it takes to create and maintain its taxonomy.
-With these strategies, you can build a taxonomy that brings order to your digital asset management.
+With these strategies, you can build a taxonomy that brings order to your digital asset management software.

 1. Review what you already have

-• Inventory your assets: Survey representatives from different departments to identify the assets you plan to import or organize in your DAM.
+- Inventory your assets: Survey representatives from different departments to identify the assets you plan to import or organize in your DAM system.

 2. Find out what terms your enterprise already uses

-Though your enterprise might not have a full DAM taxonomy in place, it probably has the beginnings of one based on your organizational structure.
+Though your enterprise might not have a full taxonomy in place in your DAM system, it probably has the beginnings of one based on your organizational structure.
 Look for:

 Enterprise-wide organizational spreadsheets or style guides can get you started here.
-Though the results most likely won’t be enough for a complete DAM taxonomy, they’re a good jumping off point.
+Though the results most likely won’t be enough for a complete taxonomy in your DAM platform, they’re a good jumping off point.

 Depending on your industry, you may also find an existing taxonomy you can use.
 If you find a thesaurus that matches your industry, there’s no need to reinvent the wheel.
 Here are a few examples of taxonomy that could inspire your digital asset thesaurus: